nazar-pc/ronion/spec.md

 #### Assumptions
 The only assumption about encryption algorithm used is that authenticated encryption is used (application MUST specify MAC length in bytes).

-2 assumptions about transport layer used are:
-* it delivers data in the same order as the data were sent (think TCP instead of UDP)
+The only assumption about transport layer is that it delivers data in the same order as the data were sent (think of TCP instead of UDP, no out-of-order delivery).
-* transport layer itself uses secure encryption between any 2 nodes between initiator and observer (using non-encrypted link between more than 1 pair of nodes available to observer will allow observer to track the same message appearing in multiple locations)

 #### Goals
 The goals of this protocol framework are: